babarrett/g80-9009/README.md

     - Might still require a 12V power connection to the keyboard
     - Requires a PS/2 to USB adapter if you want USB
 3. With (rare) [Breakout boxes](../master/method-3-keyboard-to-breakout-box.md)
-    - aa
+    - These are KVM switches (keyboard, video and mouse)
+    - kdm3 (keyboard, display and mouse)
-    - bb
+    - Reuters Breakout Box

 ---
-## Specifications
+## Physical Attributes

+### Physical Specifications:

+* 2.4Kg, 4Kg shipping weight
+* Width
+* Height
+* Depth
+* 12V 500mA = 6W on the label on the bottom but 5v ??mA powered by Yang's USB.
+* Shipping weight ~ 2570g
+* Shipping dimensions: 54.6 * 30.8 * 9.2 cm

 ### Switches

 * MX Clear switches, 149 of them.
 * High force at end of stroke to discourage bottoming out.
 * Diode soldered into every switch.

 ### Caps:

 Most are Double-shot ABS.
 "Super thick."
+TODO: measure once in hand

 * The 11 caps with (LED) windows are pad-printed.
     * Caps Lock